How is aluminium recycled?

 Five stages of the recycling process:

-Drink cans, kitchen foil, and foil trays are typically collected from homes,mixed with other food and drink packaging, including steel food tins.
+Drink cans and bottle tops are typically collected from homes,mixed with other food and drink packaging, including steel food tins.

 The recyclable materials will be taken to a materials recovery facility (MRF) where they are sorted.
 Metals are separated using magnets, and the aluminium and steel items are compressed into bales.